haitranquang-official/Viettel-Digital-Talent-Program-2022/Practice-6/Tran-Quang-Hai/Microservices or monoliths.md

 <figcaption align="center"><i>A single package</i></figcaption>

-### Literally, everything was there, from CSS files, fxml files (kinda like HTML, but worse) to Java code
+### Literally, everything was there, from CSS files, fxml files (kinda like HTML, but worse) to Java code.

+### With this level of organization, there were no surprise that the project became a mess.

+### - Completely impossible to isolate errors
+### - Git workflow became difficult to manage

 <div class="pagebreak" />